 - Kangaroo loin, fenugreek-pumpkin puree, courgette, rosemary olive jus ($38) I enjoyed this.
 The kangaroo was tender and cooked medium rare.
 I really liked the rosemary jus, with the olive aftertaste too.
 A very tasty dish.

 -Traditional crepe suzette ($16) The crepes had good flavours – they didn’t stay on Chef Ping Pong’s plate long!
 He thought they were really yummy.

--Passionfruit tart with orange Grand Marnier sorbet ($16) This was undercooked.
+-Passionfruit tart with orange Grand Marnier sorbet ($16) The tart was undercooked (still gooey in the middle).
 The flavour was nice.